MAKE A DIFFERENCE

 Project Promise is dedicated to improving the lives of at-risk youth on St. Croix by providing empowerment initiatives, cultural programs, and family services.

 Ruff Start's mission is to proactively search out the dogs who can’t search for help themselves.
 In addition, we offer educational youth programs to encourage animal compassion and advocacy in their everyday lives.

-When moving through this exhibition look at the faces.
-They are rooted here and their faces are of hope and determination.
-Each person has a story from September 20, 2017.
+When moving through this exhibition I hope you can feel people’s hope and determination.
+Each person has lived a story from September 19-20, 2017.